scott-anderson-wc/cs210pub/assignments/a05/tile_game.md

 [imagesplitter.net](http://imagesplitter.net) and split an image of your choosing.

+Note that the tiles include a blank.jpeg file (just because the imagesplitter created it), but you don't need to use it at all.
+If you arrange the 8 tiles in a 3x3 grid, one grid position will naturally be empty.
+Your game only needs to worry about sliding a single tile into the unoccupied grid position.

+## Where is the Blank?

+Students have often written code that searches the 2D array to find the blank, which then allows their code to determine the neighboring tile.
+Such code can work, but is unnecessarily time consuming.
+Instead, just keep track of where the blank is.
+After all, you know where it starts, and it only moves under your control, so it's straightforward to keep track of where it currently is.

 ## Advice

 * Build functions that you can test on their own, using the JS console, rather than trying to build everything and test it using the click handlers
-* A low-level function you might write could be `getRightTile()` taking no arguments which returns the tile to the right of the blank, if any.
+* A low-level function you might write could be `getRightTile()` taking no arguments and which returns the tile to the right of the blank, if any.
 You'll have to figure out what it should do or return if there is no such tile.
 Test it from the JS console.
+Write and test three similar functions.
 * A high-level function you might write could be `doMove` which takes a direction, determines the tile to slide and slides it one space in that direction.
 Test it from the JS console.
 * Remember that whenever you move a tile, you have to update your data structures and global variables to ensure that they correctly represent the new state of the grid.
 * When you have the functions working well, then add the keyboard event handler to do the right thing.